-Staff recommends changes to the Investment Policy, as shown in the enclosed redline to the policy, to streamline the use of banks and financial institutions by the TJPA, due to the expected minimal price differential between potential banks that provide very similar services of the same quality, as well as minor edits and updates to the Investment Policy to streamline language and correct typographical errors.
+Staff also recommends changes to the Investment Policy, as shown in the enclosed redline to the policy, to expand the authorized financial institutions and dealers available to the TJPA.

+Finally, staff recommends minor edits and updates to the Investment Policy to use gender-neutral language, streamline language, and correct typographical errors.